cacruz/eviz-dev/docs/usage/autoviz.use.rst

 **Notes**

 Pre-defined SPECS files are included in the config directory and are already configure to work with sample data on the DISCOVER system.
-These can be used with the “supported” data sources that include **generic, geos, ccm, cf, lis and wrf**.
+These can be used with the “supported” data sources that include **gridded, geos, ccm, cf, lis and wrf**.
-So, for example, we can use the predefined generic model to create plots from various data sources – as long as they are in netCDF format (that’s what generic refers to).
+So, for example, we can use the predefined gridded model to create plots from various data sources – as long as they are in netCDF format (that’s what gridded refers to).

 Use your own APP/SPECS